Akuli/python-tutorial/answers.md

 ## Handy stuff: Strings

 1. The program is not like you might expect it to be.
-It actually works just fine if we run it, but there's the problem.
+It actually works just fine if we run it, but there's a problem.
 The last line is really long and it's hard to see what it does.

     The solution is string formatting.
 At the time of writing this, I